wanglab-neuro/HighChannelCount-Ephys-Pipeline/README.md

 # High Channel Count Ephys Pipeline
-for silicon probe data processing
+This branch is for Neuropixels data processing.